Cycling the coast from Cape Town to Hermanus – The Atlantic Side of South Africa

 bicycle tour western cape

-The name of this slum, or “informal settlement” as they call it here, is Khayelitsha, meaning “new home” in the Xhosa language, and it is one of the largest and fastest-growing in South Africa.
-The last census reported about 400,000 residents, but nowadays the figures are probably at least double.
+The name of this slum, or “informal settlement” as they call it here, is Khayelitsha, meaning “new home” in Xhosa, and it is one of the largest and fastest-growing in South Africa.
+The last census reported about 400,000 residents, but nowadays the figure is probably at least double that.

-To understand how these realities were born and continue to grow and develop, one can only look at the recent history of this country.
-In the fifties the Group Areas Act intensified even more the already terrible policy of racial segregation, blacks were prevented from entering the cities.
+To understand how these realities emerged and continue to grow and develop, one needs only look at this country’s recent history.
+In the fifties, the Group Areas Act intensified even more the already terrible policy of racial segregation; blacks were prevented from entering the cities.

 Even when apartheid officially ended, land ownership mostly stayed, in the great majority of cases, white.